 Huqoq was a prosperous village in antiquity and was occupied for much of history until it was abandoned in 1948 during Israel’s War for Independence.
-Located near the northeastern shore of the Sea of Galilee, just 3 miles west of Magdala and Capernaum, Huqoq is mentioned twice in the Hebrew Bible, as well as in Rabbinic literature.
+Located near the northwestern shore of the Sea of Galilee, just 3 miles west of Magdala and Capernaum, Huqoq is mentioned twice in the Hebrew Bible, as well as in Rabbinic literature.

 Take a look at the Huqoq excavations and the Samson mosaic for yourself in the BAS Library.
 Read the full article “Samson in the Synagogue” by Jodi Magness in the January/February 2013 issue of BAR.